reven0n/tp/docs/DeveloperGuide.md

 **Extensions**

 - 1a.
 No contacts match the criteria.
   - 1a1.
 System informs user that no contacts match the criteria.
+  - Use case ends.

 ### Non-Functional Requirements